 Do what the bots do manually.
 But, use your human powers of deduction to take special note of Instagrammers who can become your unofficial brand ambassadors.
 They should be the users most engaged with your brand, in the right location, and have their own following.
 They can promote your brand to their followers and in turn increase your following and your brand’s reach.

-The Instagram API lets users pull the most popular content, which you can use for research, marketing insights, or to publish on your website.
+The Instagram API lets users pull the most popular content, which you can use to conduct research, glean marketing insights, or publish related content on your website.

 You can also pull content based on where it was posted geographically.
 When you search with geotags, you can see trending content in a particular location and continue getting live updates.